Ubaidmalik9567/Ubaidmalik9567/README.md

 - Production-ready AI deployment
 - Performance evaluation and outcome measurement

-This balance enables me to contribute both as a technical AI developer and as a systems-oriented analyst.
+This balance enables me to contribute as both a technical AI practitioner and a systems-oriented analyst.

 ## 🚀 Areas of Applied AI & Systems Expertise